luisavm/Valero_Luisa_1056_Project1/README.md

 Clone the project, nagivate to the directory - <code> cd directoryname </code>

-- then git pull origin Valero_Luisa_1056_Project1 in Terminal, window for Mac/Linux.
+- then git pull origin master in Terminal, window for Mac/Linux.

-- The file will be Valero_Luisa_1056_Project1.zip and click it.
+- the file will be Valero_Luisa_1056_Project1.zip and click it.

 - and run assets file in your file and there are six wireframes with PDFs.